Home

 Children Wearing Their Kilts

-At my own wedding, please see photo above, we had two little boys one a nephew the other the son of a friend, who both looked fantastic in their kilts and drew lots of admiring looks and comments from other guests and members of the public.
+At my own wedding, please see the photo above, we had two little boys, one a nephew, the other the son of a friend, dressed in kilts.

-Many parents do of course hire kilt outfits for their youngsters, when attending special events such as weddings ect, but having said that a lot of quality kilt makers now find themselves being asked to make kilts for children, rather than only hire them.
+Many parents do of course hire kilt outfits for their youngsters, when attending special events such as weddings etc, but having said that a lot of quality kilt makers now find themselves being asked to make kilts for children, rather than only hire them.

-A child's kilt is made with the same attention to detail as is a kilt for an adult, it is a made to measure garment, and as such it should not be bought off the peg.
+A child's kilt is made with the same attention to detail as a kilt made for an adult, it is a made to measure garment, and as such it should not be bought off the peg.

 The first is that a child's kilt will often have a hem, which then allows the kilt to be lengthened as your child grows.
 And the second is that the kilt maker will often add three or four pleats, under the apron when making the kilt, also to allow for growth.